 I do have some summer learning programs that Royal Baloo and I have created together.
 They are an easy no-prep printable system for kids to learn with.
 We love using the.
 There are three versions and each version has a variety of levels.
 These have tot through 4th grade in some of the.
 There is Swing Into Summer Learning which is a new one this year, Build Up Summer Learning and Jump Into Summer Learning.
 The systems can be used in any order.

 Swing Into Summer Learning has 7 levels 6 levels Tot, PreK, Kinder, First Grade, Second Grade, Third Grade and Fourth Grade.
 The themes are Zoo, Superhero.
 Explorer, Bugs and Monster.
-This will be coming out over the next few weeks.

 Swing Into Summer Learning: Week 1 Zoo